 By Helen McCrone, B2B Copywriter

-You’ve just written your next blog post, and you’re pretty chuffed with it:
+You’ve just written you next blog post, and you’re pretty pleased with it:

 - Topic is interesting and relevant for target audience.
 Check.